z0rc/dotfiles/README.md

 # Configuration

+## Git
-After installation is done you can update `~/.config/git/local/user` with your email and name.
-Something like this:
+Update `~/.config/git/local/user` with your email and name.
+Something like
+this:
 ```ini
 [user]
     email = jdoe@example.com
     name = John Doe
 ```

+Also you can put additional configuration in `~/.config/git/local/stuff`.

+## Zsh
+You can add your configuration to `$ZSHDIR/zshenv.local` and `$ZSHDIR/zshrc.local`.
+The difference is that `zshenv.local` is sourced always while `zshrc.local` is sourced in interactive session only.

+## Vim/Neovim
+Add your local configuration to `$DOTFILES/vim/vimrc.local`.